robbybinsar/Konservasi_ANJ/Bar_graph/README.md

 ### 1. `Multiple_var_bargraph.R` (R script)

-The bar graph from the `Multiple_var_bargraph.R` script will create a bar plot using ggplot from observation research of Trembesi plant with 5 testing independent variables of planting medium they are as follows:
+The `Multiple_var_bargraph.R` script will create a bar plot using ggplot from observation research of Trembesi plant with 5 = independent variables of planting medium they are as follows:
 a.
 100% tanah
 b.
 50% tanah 50% kompos
 c.
 100% kompos